Before you begin animation, understand the following concepts:

 You can create a motion tween using one of the following three methods:

 Usage of ActionScript in animation is optional.

 Use the Create Motion Tween command to animate properties of a symbol instance or text field.
 The properties range from rotation, scale, transparency, or tint (symbols and TLF text only).
 For example, you can edit the alpha (transparency) property of a symbol instance to make it fade onto the screen.
-For a list of the properties you can animate with motion tweens, see Tweenable objects and properties.

 Select a symbol instance or text field on the Stage.

 If the selection contains other objects, or it contains multiple objects from the layer, Animate offers to convert it to a movie clip symbol.

 If the “Convert selection to symbol for tween” dialog box appears, click OK to convert the selection into a movie clip symbol.